Are you interested in becoming a governor?

 The role of governor

-Joining the Local Governing Body as a governor offers you the opportunity to make a real contribution to the life and work of the academy.
+Joining the advisory committee as a governor offers you the opportunity to make a real contribution to the life, strategic leadership and educational performance of an academy.

 Being a governor can be very rewarding and will provide you with the opportunity to work as part of a team and gain new skills.
-Don’t worry if you have no experience as support will be available from the academy and your colleagues on the Local Governing Body.
-We are also currently developing training sessions for governors of all academies across Cuckoo Hall Academies Trust.
+Support will be available from the academy and your colleagues on the advisory committee and we are also currently developing training sessions for governors of all academies across the Trust.

-The Headteacher will always sit on the governing body
+The head teacher will always sit on the governing body; appointed 'ex officio'.

 Relevant skills and experience